2dof/ffs/_sources/tutorial.rst.txt

 | R[2]=3 means third (C3) mf of  output 1
 | R[3]=1 means AND operator,  for OR oerator will be 0

-examples:
+For example:

-| if x1 is A2, thed output is C1  -> [a, 0, 1, 1]  , zero means there is no x2 in rule
+| if x1 is A2, then output is C1  -> [1, 0, 1, 1]  , zero means there is no x2 in rule
 | if x2 is A1 OR x2 is B1 then output is C2  -> [1, 1, 2, 0]

 Lets add Rules to our fuzzy system